 Linda Bouchard was elected to the School Board in 2011 to represent the Chuckatuck Borough.
 She worked for 20 years as a Spanish and English literature teacher in Suffolk Public Schools, retiring in June 2010.
-She began her teaching career in 1972 in the Canary Islands, teaching English, Spanish and art history at the American School of Las Palmas.
-Her three children graduated from Nansemond River High School, and her granddaughter now attends Florence Bowser Elementary School, She earned her bachelor’s degree from Randolph-Macon Woman’s College.
+She began her teaching career in 1972 in the Canary Islands, teaching English, Spanish and Art History at the American School of Las Palmas.
+Her three children graduated from Nansemond River High School, and her granddaughter attended Florence Bowser Elementary School.
+She earned her bachelor’s degree from Randolph-Macon Woman’s College.
 Bouchard also worked as a paralegal focusing on estates and trusts.

 Dr. Judith Brooks-Buck